HawksDarris/nixfiles/README.md

 1. Re-style waybar.
 2. Set up wallpaper picker
 3. Maybe some way to change between themes
+4. pink (catppuccin red?):
+  - hyprland borders
+  - highlighted text
+5. add pacman chasing ghosts maybe
+  - to kitty not to nu (otherwise it shows up in tty)

 # TODO
 - Figure out how to make pandoc use local revealjs instead of going to unpkg.com.